Curriculum Overview

 ICT

-In Key Stage 3, pupils are taught about hardware, computer systems and the world wide web in conjunction with basic programming platforms which spark their creative digital skills.
+In KS3, pupils are taught about hardware, computer systems and the World Wide Web in conjunction with basic programming platforms which spark their creative digital skills.
 Alongside our KS3 ICT curriculum, we regularly deliver online safety sessions and adapt these to meet the needs of all pupils.

 In KS4 pupils have the opportunity to access the City & Guilds Functional Skills Qualifications, which run from Entry Level right through to Level 2.